Lxnus/alphos-api/README.md

 Alphos does this all for you with its new optimized algorithms.

 ## Examples
-For the services we use the `@Inject` annotation for injecting our service.
+For the services we use Factories to generate our instances of our Service.
 To get a deeper understanding of this [architecture](#architecture) have a look at [chapter 3](#architecture).
 ```java
 public class ApiTest {